Basic Facts on Homelessness in Massachusetts and Across the Country

 - According to numbers from the U.S. Department of Housing and Urban Development's 2013 Annual Homeless Assessment Report to Congress, there were 19,029 people in Massachusetts counted as experiencing homelessness during the January 2013 point-in-time counts conducted by the HUD Continua of Care across the state.
 Massachusetts saw the 5th highest increase in homelessness among all states between 2012-2013, according to the point-in-time (PIT) figures.
 Click here to see HUD's November 2013 press release on the 2013 Massachusetts PIT count.
 Click here to see the City of Boston 2013-2014 point-in-time count data on 7,255 family members, individual adults, and unaccompanied youth from their December 2013 count.

-- As of September 19, 2014, there were approximately 4,800 families with children and pregnant women in Massachusetts’ Emergency Assistance (EA) shelter program.
-1,968 of these families with children were being sheltered in motels.
+- As of November 25, 2014, there were approximately 4,800 families with children and pregnant women in Massachusetts’ Emergency Assistance (EA) shelter program.
+1,743 of these families with children were being sheltered in motels.
 This number does not count those families who are doubled up, living in unsafe conditions, or sleeping in their cars.
 Click here for nightly data on the EA program from the Massachusetts Department of Housing and Community Development, and here for monthly EA-related data, including data on the reasons families needed to enter the shelter system (updated 11-26-14).

 - During state fiscal year 2014, 6,562 families were assisted with emergency shelter and/or HomeBASE household assistance, out of the 13,115 families who applied for assistance.
 More data on the EA and HomeBASE programs can be found here.